D.E.I.

 _______

-Update on DEI objectives completed from July, 2022-Feb 28th, 2023 by the DEI Committee.
+Update on DEI objectives completed Feb 28th, 2023 by the DEI Committee.

-Committee Members: June Reinert, Carlene Roberts, Erica Koonmen and Diana Elina Moran Thundercloud.
+Committee Members: June Reinert, Carlene Roberts, Erica Koonmen, and Diana Elina Moran Thundercloud.
 Click here.

 To read a common list of microaggressions – click here